Pentium OverDrive: Socket 8

-In 1998 the Pentium II OverDrive, part number PODP66X333, was released as an upgrade path for Pentium Pro owners.
-This upgrade could be used in single and dual processor Socket 8 systems, or in two sockets of quad processor Socket 8 systems with CPU 3 and 4 removed.
-Although it could be run in quad and hexa socket systems unofficially after some users upgraded the ALR 6x6 with them.

-Combining the Pentium II Deschutes core in a flip-chip package with a 512 kB full speed L2 cache chip from the Pentium II Xeon into a Socket 8-compatible module resulted in a 300 or 333 MHz processor that could run on a 60 or 66 MHz front side bus.
-This combination brought together some of the more attractive aspects of the Pentium II and the Pentium II Xeon: MMX support/improved 16-bit performance and full-speed L2 cache, respectively.
-The later "Dixon" mobile Pentium II core would emulate this combination with its 256 kB of full-speed cache.
+In 1998, the Pentium II OverDrive, part number PODP66X333, was released as an upgrade path for Pentium Pro owners.
+Combining the Pentium II Deschutes core in a flip-chip package with a 512 kB full-speed L2 cache chip from the Pentium II Xeon into a Socket 8-compatible module, this resulted in a 300 or 333 MHz processor that could run on a 60 or 66 MHz front side bus.
+This combination also brought together some of the more attractive aspects of the Pentium II and the Pentium II Xeon: MMX support/improved 16-bit performance and full-speed L2 cache respectively.
+This configuration would be replicated by the later "Dixon" mobile Pentium II core with 256 kB of full-speed cache embedded on-die, as well as the later "Coppermine" and "Tualatin" Pentium III cores using the same 256 kB full-speed cache embedded on-die.

+This upgrade could be used in single and dual processor Socket 8 systems.
+It does not support quad (and even hexa) processor Socket 8 systems due to it lacking four-way or higher multiprocessing, however it can work in two sockets of quad processor Socket 8 systems with CPU 3 and 4 removed.
+Unofficially, it could also be run in quad and hexa processor Socket 8 systems.
+This came about after some users upgraded their ALR 6x6 systems with them.

+One of the major use cases for these chips was Intel's ASCI Red supercomputer, stationed at Sandia National Laboratories.
+This supercomputer was the first computer to break the teraFLOPS performance mark in late 1996, which up until the upgrade was running dual Pentium Pro CPUs in its nodes since its inception.
+ASCI Red had all 4,510 CPUs upgraded from dual Pentium Pros to dual Pentium II Overdrives in 1999, making it the first computer to break over two teraFLOPS after the upgrade while further maintaining its position as the world's fastest on the TOP500 list at the time since it held that position from its first full operations in 1997 up until late 2000, when it was surpassed by IBM's ASCI White, a supercomputer stationed at Lawrence Livermore National Laboratory.
+ASCI Red then continued to use dual Pentium II OverDrive CPUs for the remainder of its usage until it was finally decommissioned in 2006.

 In Intel's "Family/Model/Stepping" scheme, the Pentium II OverDrive CPU is family 6, model 3.
-Though it was based on the Deschutes core, when queried by the CPUID command, it identified as a Klamath Pentium II.
+Despite being based on the Deschutes core, it identifies itself as a Klamath Pentium II when queried by the CPUID command.
 As noted in the Pentium II Processor update documentation from Intel, "although this processor has a CPUID of 163xh, it uses a Pentium II processor CPUID 065xh processor core."

-The major customer for the production of these chips was Sandia National Laboratories's ASCI Red supercomputer, which had all 4,510 CPUs upgraded in 1999.
-After the upgrade the system was once again the world's fastest on the TOP500.